20 Word Problems For Year 6: Develop Their Problem Solving Skills Across Single and Mixed KS2 Topics

 Addition, subtraction, multiplication and division

-Solving problems including one and two-step word problems and multi-step word problems in context, deciding which operations and methods to use and why.
+Solving multiplication, division and addition and subtraction word problems including one and two-step word problems and multi-step word problems in context, deciding which operations and methods to use and why.

 Solving problems involving comparing, ordering and sequencing fractions; using the four operations and problems which require answers to be rounded to specified degrees of accuracy.